AdDuplex

-AdDuplex is a cross-promotion network for Windows Store apps and games.
+AdDuplex was a cross-promotion network for Windows Store apps and games.
 It helps developers reach new users by cross-promoting their apps with other developers on the platform.
 According to the AdDuplex website (October 2015) more than 10,000 active apps and games use the network, serving more than 30 million ad impressions every day.

 History

 AdDuplex was founded by Alan Mendelevich (CEO) in 2011 and is based in Vilnius, Lithuania.

-In 2012 AdDuplex participated in Startup Sauna accelerator and in 2013 received $500,000 investment from Practica Capital.
+In 2012, AdDuplex participated in Startup Sauna accelerator and in 2013 received $500,000 investment from Practica Capital.

-In July 2015 AdDuplex released Windows 10 ad SDK for Universal Windows Platform apps.
+In July 2015, AdDuplex released Windows 10 ad SDK for Universal Windows Platform apps.

-In August 2015 AdDuplex launched the HERO APP program, which provides free tools and resources to help developers grow their Windows Store apps and games.
+In August 2015, AdDuplex launched the HERO APP program, which provides free tools and resources to help developers grow their Windows Store apps and games.

 User acquisition

 Cross-promotion

 The AdDuplex cross-promotion platform allows developers to gain more exposure by helping each other.
 For each 10 ads one shows in his app, his ad will be displayed 8 times in other apps on the network.
 The platform supports different formats, including text, image banners and full-screen (interstitial) ads.